 - other processed foods

-When counting calories from carbohydrates, ideal weight control can be obtained by observing a healthy ratio of complex carbohydrates, proteins, and healthful fats.
+When counting calories from carbohydrates, a person can help manage their weight by observing a balanced ratio of complex carbohydrates, proteins, and healthy fats.

-According to the U.S. Academy of Nutrition and Dietetics, the best way to lose weight is through a combination of dieting, exercising, and changing behavior or lifestyle.
-Registered dietitians can provide advice to anyone wishing to make changes to help them lose weight.
+Often, the best way to lose weight is by making dietary changes, exercising regularly, and changing behavior or lifestyle.
+Registered dietitians can advise anyone wishing to make changes to help them lose weight.

-Anyone who is thinking of reducing their carb consumption and eating more protein and fat should monitor their saturated fat intake.
-Too much of this can increase cholesterol levels, as well as the risk of heart disease.
+If a person is considering reducing their carbohydrates and eating more protein and fat, it is important to track saturated fat intake.
+Too much saturated fat can increase cholesterol levels and the risk of heart disease.